-3. Caleton Blanco
+4. Caleton Blanco

 Black lava rocks, turquoise Atlantic water and white sand make Caleton Blanco one of the top spots to visit on Lanzarote.

 It is located in the north part of the island, not far from Órzola, and easily access it by a car after visiting Mirador del Rio.
 Yes, it is a bit away from everywhere else but well worth the trip!
 The scenery on the way there is beautiful!
 It really is one of the best places to visit in Lanzarote.

 You will be impressed with the gorgeous white sand beach when you arrive.
 The contrast between the black lava stone and the partly very white sand is just stunning!
 You can even relax in one of the “

-4. Spiral Caleta
+5. Spiral Caleta

 The landscape here is fantastic!
-The contrast between the very white sand and the blackness of the rock and mountains makes this place worth to visit.
+The contrast between the very white sand and the blackness of the rock and mountains makes this place worth visiting.
 You will probably not spend too much time at Spiral Caleta but make sure you stop for half an hour to admire the stunning views.

-5. Cueva De Los Verdes
+7. Cueva De Los Verdes

 What is there to do in Lanzarote?
 This lava tube is one of the main tourist attractions on the island of Lanzarote.
 The tunnel, formed by La Corona Volcano, is one of the longest and probably most interesting in the world.
-So, all cave-lovers should add this to their bucket list.
+So, all cave lovers should add this to their bucket list.

-6. Jameos del Agua
+8. Jameos del Agua

 Jameos del Agua, a very original cave, was created as a result of the La Corona volcano eruption 3000 thousand years ago.
 Hot lava made a long tunnel ending up at the bottom of the Atlantic.